ayerble/rulesbot/README.md

 Exit and save the file.

 ## Issues and Concerns
-If you have any issues with the bot, contact `ayerble#1699`.
+If you have any questions, concerns, or issues with the bot, contact `ayerble#1699`.